stmarx/robomaster/README.md

 # autonomous robomaster
-                Solution to an Autonomous RoboMaster RoboMaster EP comes equipped with a power connection module (with IMU) and an intelligent controller unit, missing a controlling computer.
+                Solution for an Autonomous RoboMaster RoboMaster EP comes equipped with a power connection module (with IMU) and an intelligent controller unit, missing a controlling computer.
 The solution is to mount a Raspberry Pi 3B+ via USB, that will control the RoboMaster running python programs on board.